 The x and y axis is defined to give a textual representation to the graph within the data visualisation.

 Variable xAxis is used to store a function call to d3.svg.axis.
 This sets the X axis using the scale function with the argument stored within variable x ( see “setting the scales”) together with its label position which is set to “bottom” showing the labels below the axis line.
-The yAxis variable is works in the same way with the orient or label position set to left and ticks set to the value of 10.
-The .ticks function is called to display information on the data values which are displayed.
-Using the ticks method is subjective, the methods within the d3 library will automatically overwrite this value to a value which makes more sense to the end user.
+The yAxis variable is works in the same way with the orientation or label position set to left and ticks set to the value of 10.
+The .ticks() function is called to display information on the data values which are displayed.
+Using the ‘ticks’ method is subjective, the methods within the d3 library will automatically overwrite this value automatically to a value which makes more sense to data graphic produced.

 Creating the SVG element